synergycp/scp-whmcs-integration/README.md

 - Module Settings:
   - Module Name: Synergy Control Panel
   - Fill in CPU Billing ID from SynergyCP
   - We recommend format-quick as the Pre-OS install.
+Formats are required before some OS reloads to get rid of the old disk partition table.

 ### Configurable Options